BISOVÁ SÁRA, Ing., born in Moravská Třebová.

 Studied Econometrics and Operations Research at VŠE, Prague and PhD in Econometrics at VŠE, Prague.
 Teaches courses in econometrics (seminars).
 The author (or co-author) of various articles on applied econometrics and contributions to conferences.

-Lukas graduated from the Institute of Chemical Technology in Prague in Process Engineering and from University of Economics in Prague in Financial engineering.
-He studies master program at Charles University, Economic theory and PhD program in Econometrics and Operations Research at University of Economics in Prague.
+Lukas graduated from the Institute of Chemical Technology in Prague in Process Engineering, from University of Economics, Prague in Financial engineering, and at Charles University, Economic theory.
+He studies PhD program in Econometrics and Operations Research at University of Economics, Prague.

 He primarily deals with the econometrics, time series and stochastic methods.

 He graduated from the University of Economics, Prague with Bachelor’s degree in Mathematical Methods in Economics (2015) and then with Master’s Degree in Econometrics and Operations Research (2018).

 He studied Quantitative Economic Analysis specialization Mathematical Methods in Economics (Bachelor´s degree) and specialization Econometrics and Operation Research (Master´s degree).
 He is an internal doctoral student at the Department of Econometrics since September 2018.
 In his dissertation deals with measuring inequalities in healthcare in regions of the Visegrad Group by using data envelopment analysis.

 In 2014 he graduated in Econometrics at Faculty of Mathematics and Physics at Charles University with a thesis on the Lasso and time series.
 In 2019 he received Ph.D. degree in Econometrics and Operations Research at the University of Economics, Prague.
 In his thesis he dealed with the risk management using high-frequency data.